The Rising Entropy of English in the Attention Economy: Supplementary Information --- Patch Choice Model and Non Constant Patches

 where $g'_j(t_j) = \frac{\partial g_j(t_j))}{\partial t_j}$.
 Setting this equal to zero, we find the maximum $R_{env}$ when

-This is Charnov's marginal value theorem \cite{Charnov1976Apr} and states that an optimal forager will leave a foraging patch (or media platform) when the marginal utility rate of the media platform equals the overall rate of utility from foraging in the environment.
-And foragers will not spend any time in a media platform if the marginal rate never reaches the environmental rate i.e. $g'_j(t_j) < R_{env} \quad \forall t_j$.
-This makes sense intuitively --- time spent in a media platform with rate $g_j$ carries an opportunity cost of time not spent foraging in the wider environment with utility rate $R_{env}$.
+This is Charnov's marginal value theorem \cite{Charnov1976Apr} and states that an optimal forager will leave a patch when the marginal utility rate of the patch equals the overall rate of utility from foraging in the environment.
+And foragers will not spend any time in a patch if the marginal rate never reaches the environmental rate i.e. $g'_j(t_j) < R_{env} \quad \forall t_j$.
+This makes sense intuitively --- time spent in a patch with rate $g_j$ carries an opportunity cost of time not spent foraging in the wider environment with utility rate $R_{env}$.

-We can find which media platforms will be visited using the "patches as prey" algorithm \cite{stephenskrebs1986foraging}.
-This is a similar algorithm to the diet choice model but with patches (or in our case media platforms) ranked in order of their maximum profitability, $\frac{g_k(t_k^*)}{t_k^*}$.
-Media platform types are added to the diet one at a time, with the marginal value theorem applied to all included media platforms after adding each new media platform to recalculate the environmental utility rate.
-This is done with all media platform types, or until Inequality \ref{eqn:charnov_criteria} fails.
+We can find which patches will be visited using the "patches as prey" algorithm \cite{stephenskrebs1986foraging}.
+This is a similar algorithm to the diet choice model but with patches ranked in order of their maximum profitability, $\frac{g_k(t_k^*)}{t_k^*}$. patch types are added to the diet one at a time, with the marginal value theorem applied to all included patches after adding each new patch to recalculate the environmental utility rate.
+This is done with all patch types, or until Inequality \ref{eqn:charnov_criteria} fails.

-How would this model of media platforms effect the conclusions of the main paper?
-As in the main paper, we assume that media producers have an incentive to create media that attracts and holds attention.
-People are still driven towards media platforms with high utility rates.
-If media platforms (patch) degradation occurs through consuming the most attractive items first then then there would still be a selective pressure toward high utility rate information items, as this would make the media platform more attractive before degradation and keep foragers in the media platforms for longer as it degrades.
+How would this model of patches effect the conclusions of the main paper?
+As in the main paper, we assume that media producers have an incentive to create information patches that attract and hold attention.
+People are still driven towards patches with high patch utility rates.
+If patch degradation occurs through consuming the most attractive items first then then there would still be a selective pressure toward high utility rate information items, as this would make the patch more attractive before degradation and keep foragers in the patch for longer as it degrades.
 And this pressure would still apply more strongly to short-form media than long-form media (due to more time switching between short-form media).
 The conclusions in the main paper would still follow, although the full model would be more complicated.
-We are confident that the conclusions would hold under any reasonable model of media platform degradation.
+We are confident that the conclusions would hold under any reasonable model of patch degradation.